 The second concern is that it’s difficult to use spray paint without getting it on surrounding surfaces.
 In the kitchen or bath, this can mean damaged floor tiles and sinks, appliances, mirrors, and lighting fixtures.
 Covering and taping those surfaces and fixtures is a big job and can offset any inconvenience offered by spray paints.

-It is possible to put new laminate over existing laminate, to freshen your kitchen without removing the current counters.
+It is possible to put new laminate over existing laminate to freshen your kitchen without removing the current counters.
 The current laminate must be smooth, without deep gouges, and glued to the underlayment securely so that your new laminate doesn’t peel away.

 To install new laminate, cut it to size and then use contact cement applied with a soft-bristle brush.
 Ensure you smooth out the laminate and trim any overage, and allow it to dry completely before using the counters.

-Painting kitchen countertops is not as easy as painting walls or new wood shelves, as countertop materials are meant to be dense and durable, and resist sanding and staining!
+Painting kitchen countertops is not as easy as painting walls or new wood shelves, as countertop materials are meant to be dense and durable and resist sanding and staining!
 Many homeowners fail to realize how much prep work is involved in painting kitchen countertops and might try to “skimp” on the sanding or cleaning, but this can mean peeling paint, painting debris onto the counters, and other unsightly messes.

 Homeowners also need to avoid using materials not meant for countertops when renewing those surfaces.
 Online videos often advertise how easy it is to use contact paper, pennies, and even paper bags when updating a home’s countertops, but these items lack the same durability as stone, tile, and wood designed for interior surfaces.

-If you need a cheaper alternative to new counters, ask a renovation contractor about granite or stainless steel coverings, designed to install over existing counters.
+If you need a cheaper alternative to new counters, ask a renovation contractor about granite or stainless steel coverings designed to install over existing counters.
 You might also invest in their services for painting existing countertops, as they have the right tools and skills to ensure a high-quality finish.

+Can I paint kitchen countertops myself is not really suggested.
 Rather than trying to paint and refinish existing countertops, you might consider new countertop installation or even a small-scale kitchen renovation instead.
 One reason for investing in new counters or a renovation is that it might not be as expensive as you assume!
 Homeowners can often spend just a few thousand dollars and end up with a beautiful, fresh look in the space they’ll love for years.

 Some older counters also need replacing rather than refinishing.
 Sanding and painting might cover small scratches but won’t repair deep gouges and chips, and these often hold germs, bacteria, and other harmful residues.
 Damaged laminate might also peel away from its underlayment, resulting in uneven, unsightly surfaces.